 As I’ve said before vitamin C is an antioxidant and while it’s helpful all the time, taking a little bit extra when you’ve imbibed a bit too much can help offset some of the oxidative damage of alcohol consumption.
 I like Sisu’s Ester-C.

-I love dry brushing and plan on writing a post on it soon, but for now suffice it to say that it’s great for stimulating the lymph system, which can help clear the toxins from your body.
+I love dry brushing because it’s great for stimulating the lymph system, which can help clear the toxins from your body.
 I use Bernard Jensen’s dry brush which you can get for around $15 online or at a health food store.

 Get some Exercise